victorjonsson/nodejs-dokimon/README.md

 You write your tests in files that has the extension .dokimon...

 ### 3) config.json
-This file should contain a JSON object with the properties "host", "verbose" and "testdir".
+This file should be placed in the root of your project directory and contain a JSON object with the properties "host", "verbose" and "testdir".

   - <strong>host</strong> (String) —  Specifies against which host you're going to run the tests.
   - <strong>verbose</strong> (Boolean) — Makes it possible to get a more verbose output when running the tests